 - 13.1 For FIG events Artistry and Execution Judges are assigned to panels by draw.
-(Specific JR Article 3). - 13.2 Artistry Judges evaluate the performed exercises for artistic merit in strict accordance with the Code of Points. - 13.3 Execution Judges evaluate the performed exercises for technical faults in accordance with the Code of Points. - 13.4 Exercises are evaluated without discussion with any other person. - 13.5 If an error is made in recording an electronic mark, the judge immediately stands to indicate the error to the CJP who will act in accordance with Article 11.21.
-The CJP will request immediate submission of the written record of errors given by the judge as justification for the request. - 13.6 Except as noted in Article 13.5, no other change of mark after registration is allowed, unless the judge is requested to reconsider the mark by the CJP or SJ President.
+(See Specific Judges Regulations 2017) - 13.2 Artistry Judges evaluate the performed exercises for artistic merit in strict accordance with the Code of Points. - 13.3 Execution Judges evaluate the performed exercises for technical faults in accordance with the Code of Points. - 13.4 Exercises are evaluated without discussion with any other person. - 13.5 If an error is made in recording an electronic mark, the judge immediately stands to indicate the error to the CJP who will act in accordance with Article 11.21.
+The CJP will request immediate submission of the written record of errors given by the judge as justification for the request. - 13.6 Except as noted in Article 13.5, no other change of mark after registration is allowed, unless the judge is requested to reconsider the mark by the Supervisor or SJ President in the case of an impossible score.
 A change is not compulsory; the judge may refuse.
 However, a refusal to reconsider a mark may result in warning and sanction.
 The written record of errors made by the judge will be immediately requested and the situation will be reviewed in the competition analysis.